fluree/docs.flur.ee/src/content/0.10.0/api/downloaded-endpoints/downloaded-overview.md

 ## Overview

 Downloaded endpoints can only be used in the downloadable versions of Fluree.
-All requests, except requests to `/storage` and `/health`, should be POST requests.
+All requests, except requests to `/health`, should be POST requests.
 The main downloaded endpoints are below, and they are all structured as follows:

 `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/[ACTION]`